railsbridge-boston/railsbridge-vm/README.md

 * `etcfiles` to `/etc` (as root)
 * `dotfiles` to `/home/vagrant` (as the user)

+## Rebuilding changes

-To apply your changes to the local Vagrant box that you booted with `vagrant up`, run `vagrant destroy` and then `vagrant up` again.
+If you make changes to the provisioning scripts, you should rebuild the VM from a clean image to ensure that everything is reproducible and that no manual changes have snuck in.
+To do this, run `vagrant destroy` and then `vagrant up` again.

 It will re-run everything again, so grab some more coffee.